worachat-dev/Mastering-Basics-HTML-CSS-JS-Tutorial-Codes-Part-II/README.md

-# Mastering the Basics: HTML, CSS, and JavaScript Tutorial Codes Part I
+# Mastering the Basics: HTML, CSS, and JavaScript Tutorial Codes Part II

 Welcome to the repository for **Mastering the Basics: HTML, CSS, and JavaScript**.
 This collection includes the sample code from the book *Sams Teach Yourself HTML, CSS, & JavaScript All-in-One* (all editions).
 Whether you're new to web development or brushing up on your skills, these chapters offer a solid foundation in building modern, standards-compliant websites.